 Once you follow that initial feeling, you can look more carefully at a particular sentence, clause, or word to uncover the exact syntactic problem you must resolve.

-Some independent study, tutoring, and this SAT grammar rules cheat sheet should see you through most of the grammatical conventions you will be tested on during the exam.
+Some independent study, tutoring, and this SAT grammar rules cheat sheet should help you see through most of the grammatical conventions you will be tested on during the exam.
 Many of the same types of grammatical errata will be repeated across several questions.

 It’s much more important to develop a solid grasp on ten or so grammatical conventions than to be a dilettante of a million different grammatical rules.
 The tips listed on this SAT grammar rules cheat sheet address many of the most frequent errors you will find during your exam.